With the world going totally digital in most areas, it is totally changing how we are paying each other and handling our finances.

 The old ways like paying with cash or check are just not feasible because of the fact that we would have to all send checks in the mail and there is such a delay with that.
 With most digital ways to get paid, you can be paid up almost instantly with just the click of a button.

-Some ways are more popular than others, but in no particular order are 10 of the best ways to get paid as a drop servicing business.
+Some ways are more popular than others, but in no particular order are 10 of the best ways to get paid from clients

 As probably the most common way to get paid for digital-based service businesses, PayPal has been one of the leaders in this industry for a while.

 The quick nature of PayPal is what made it explode and it has led a lot of other platforms to integrate with it like eBay because of its ease of use.
 There are also great features that are included with PayPal such as invoice templates to send to any clients for work that you have done.
 There are a lot of features to go over with PayPal that might make it your best option for your method of payment.

 You can even secure a business loan through PayPal if you meet their requirements!
 It can almost be a one stop shop for many digital business owners.

 The next way to get paid is with this San Francisco-based company called Stripe.
 Stripe is generally pretty similar to a few of the companies on the list and they have a very good track record throughout the years.
 This is my favorite payment collecting software company.

 Stripe is very involved in the e-commerce industry as a lot of drop shippers and other e-commerce stores like Shopify use the Stripe platform to collect payments because of the ease of use on the platform.
 Their software is set up to really handle any size of a company and is really effective in managing payments.

 The next platform is Cash App, which is a peer to peer payment service owned by Square Inc, and they are relatively popular and in the same category as Venmo in my opinion.